nocalhost/nocalhost/README.md

 ## How to resolve?

-Based on Kubernetes, Nocalhost provides sevral features:
+Based on Kubernetes, Nocalhost provides several features:
 * Quickly create an application development environment based on Kubernetes Namespace isolation for each team member, which promise development and debugging will not affect each other;
 * Cloud native experience microservice development and debugging: No needs to start any microservices on local machine.
 Any code changes will be synchronized immediately to the remote Pod without rebuilding images.
 * Starting services orderly.
 Such as: "Mysql (UP & Init) -> RabbitMQ (UP) -> Server A (UP) —> Server B (UP)"